MicrosoftDocs/winrt-api/windows.services.store/storeproduct_linkuri.md

 # Windows.Services.Store.StoreProduct.LinkUri

 ## -description
-Gets the URI to the Windows Store listing for the product.
+Gets the URI to the Microsoft Store listing for the product.

 ## -property-value
-The URI to the Windows Store listing for the product.
+The URI to the Microsoft Store listing for the product.

 ## -remarks
 An example URI is **https://www.microsoft.com/store/apps/&lt;Store ID for the product&gt;**.
-If there is no listing page for the product, this link resolves to the Windows Store home page.
+If there is no listing page for the product, this link resolves to the Microsoft Store home page.

 ## -examples